Assistance programs Tippecanoe County.

-If you need some short term help with bills, and at the same time need access to resources so that you can become self-sufficient over the long term, Area IV Agency on Aging and Community Action Program is an organization that may be able to help you.
+If you need some short term help with bills, and at the same time need access to resources so that you can become self-sufficient over the long term, Area IV Agency on Aging and Community Action Program is an organization that may be able to offer financial help for a hardship.
 They offer several different programs to people in need.

-This is a private monthly program that offers individual appointments with a local attorney for financial legal counseling and other advice.
+- Legal Counseling for Seniors - This is a private monthly program that offers individual appointments with a local attorney for financial legal counseling and other advice.
 It is free...there is no fee for this service.
-The 1/2 hour sessions are conducted at the Lafayette Area IV Agency main office.
+The sessions are conducted at the Lafayette Area IV Agency main office.
 They may even be able to refer people to credit counseling agencies.

 Stop by or contact the Area IV Agency on Aging & Community Action Programs, Inc. at 660 N. 36th Street, Lafayette, Indiana, or call them at (765) 447-7683.

-Free food banks - There are almost 20 locations in the county, with a concentration in Lafayette.
+Free food banks and soup kitchens - There are almost 20 locations in the county, with a concentration in Lafayette.
 The non-profits may offer free groceries, holiday meals, and even household supplies, such as soap or cleaning items.
-Or contact a food pantry for the locations of nearby clothing closets for Christmas or school supplies.
-More Tippecanoe County food pantries.
+Or contact a food pantry or soup kitchen for the locations of nearby clothing closets for Christmas or school supplies.

 Tippecanoe County Town Trustees can help families facing a crisis that live in the town.
 They offer basic needs and emergency support such as the following.
 People should call their local municipality to apply.

-Salvation Army Social Services - This Tippecanoe County charity not only offers spiritual support and guidance, but there is also limited financial aid, grants, food, loan programs, and more.
+Salvation Army Social Services - This Tippecanoe County charity not only offers spiritual support and guidance, but there is also limited immediate financial help, grants, free food, loan programs, and more.
 Based on resources, the following support may be offered.

 Operating from a center in Lafayette, some money may be available.
 The funds can pay for everything from rent to utility or water bills, housing, and medical care needs.
-There are also basic needs, such as an emergency shelter, food, clothes, and much more.
-Or stop by the thrift voucher (or request a voucher) for Christmas toys and household items.
+There are also basic needs, such as an emergency homeless shelter, food, clothes, and much more.
+Or stop by the thrift voucher (or request a voucher) for Christmas toys, school supplies or backpacks and household items.
 Get help from the Tippecanoe County Salvation Army.

 If a local family starts getting behind on mortgage payments they should call as soon as possible, before it is too late.
-The office is receiving at least one application a day for the foreclosure counseling services, which offers legal help and possible mediation in foreclosure discussions.
-You need to visit the Indiana Legal Services to request information.
+The office offer free or low-cost foreclosure counseling services.
+Lawyers offer legal help and possible mediation in foreclosure discussions.
 Find other ways to get Indiana mortgage assistance.